 This guide describes how to distribute Android App Bundles (AABs) to testers using the Firebase CLI.
 The CLI tool lets you specify testers and release notes for a build, then distributes the build accordingly.

 App Distribution integrates with Google Play’s internal app sharing service to process the AABs you upload and serve APKs that are optimized for your testers' device configurations.
-When you distribute AABs, you can:
+Distributing AABs lets you do the following:

 Before you begin

 If you haven't already, add Firebase to your Android project.
 At the end of this workflow, you'll have a Firebase Android App in your Firebase project.

 If you aren't using any other Firebase products, you only need to create a project and register your app.
 If you decide to use additional products, be sure to complete all of the steps in Add Firebase to your Android project.

 To create a Firebase link to Google Play and to upload AABs, make sure that your app meets the following requirements: